Sub-action step

 If all went well we should receive a new email telling us that our project has been completed and the status of the project should be finished as well.

 Sub-actions allow you to reduce the size of big actions by cutting them into smaller ones.
-There are also many other ways to use the sub-action function in your actions, of course, think about looping and running an update sub-action in every loop.
+There are also many other ways to use the Sub-action function in your actions, of course, think about looping and running an update Sub-action in every loop.
 Let's also not forget the scalability and reusability that this function allows us to create.